Key concepts for Azure Deployment Environments

 Project environment types allow you to automatically apply the right set of policies on environments and help abstract the Azure governance-related concepts from your development teams.
 The service also provides the flexibility to preconfigure:

-- The managed identity that will be used to perform the deployment.
+- The managed identity that is used to perform the deployment.

 - The access levels that the development teams will get after a specific environment is created.